Topological expansion of unitary integrals and maps: Tutte-like equations

 \subsubsection{Second case: $\tau_{r}(2m) \neq 2m$}

 In this case, the white half-edge labelled $2m$ is connected to a black vertex.
-Let $j = \tau_{r}(2m) \in \epsilon^{-1}(+1)$.
-In that case, the last black vertex has an ingoing edge labelled on the left by $2m$.
+Let $j = \tau_{r}(2m) \in \epsilon^{-1}(+1)$ (as the support of the transpositions $\tau_{i}$ is contained in $\epsilon^{-1}(+1)$).
+In that case, the last black vertex has an outgoing half-edge labelled by $2m$ by Lemma \ref{lem:label_he_in-out}.
+Similarly, the last black vertex has an outgoing half-edge labelled $j$.

-We construct a unitary map $\carte'$ from $\carte$ using the following procedure, depicted in Figure \ref{fig:case_2_cut}. \begin{enumerate} \item We choose two paths $\eta_{1}$ and $\eta_{2}$ contained respectively in the face $f_{2m}$ at the left of the half-edge $2m$, and $f_{j}$ at the left of the half-edge $j$.
-The path $\eta_{1}$ (respectively $\eta_{2}$) is chosen to start from the white vertex $w_{2m}$ (respectively $w_{j}$), attached just after the half-edge $2m$ (respectively $j$), and end at the $r$-th black vertex, attached just after the ingoing edge labelled $2m$ (respectively $j$) on the left. \item We remove the $r$-th black vertex, and attach each ingoing edge to the outgoing edge that follows it in the counterclockwise order. \item We cut the surface $\surf$ along $\eta = \eta_{1}\cup\eta_{2}$. \end{enumerate}
+We construct a unitary map $\carte'$ from $\carte$ using the following procedure, depicted in Figure \ref{fig:case_2_cut}.
+Notice that the first step is possible as there are no loop with black edges, as indicated in Remark \ref{rem:face-incident_white}. \begin{enumerate} \item We choose two paths $\eta_{1}$ and $\eta_{2}$ contained respectively in the face $f_{2m}$ at the left of the half-edge $2m$, and $f_{j}$ at the left of the half-edge $j$.
+The path $\eta_{1}$ (respectively $\eta_{2}$) is chosen to start from the white vertex $w_{2m}$ (respectively $w_{j}$), attached in the corner at the left of the half-edge $2m$ (respectively $j$), and end at the $r$-th black vertex, attached in the corner at the left of the half-edge labelled $2m$ (respectively $j$). \item We remove the $r$-th black vertex, and attach each ingoing edge to the outgoing edge that follows it in the counterclockwise order. \item We cut the surface $\surf$ along $\eta = \eta_{1}\cup\eta_{2}$. \end{enumerate}

 \begin{lemma} If $\carte$ is a map of unitary type with labelling set $I$ and with $r$ black vertices, then $\carte'$ is a map of unitary type with labelling set $I$ and with $r-1$ black vertices.

-Furthermore, if $\carte$ is non-decreasing, then so is $\carte'$. \end{lemma} \begin{proof} First, notice that when removing the black vertex, at step 2, we may have connected two faces together, or may have connected a face to itself, thus creating a ``face'' homeomorphic to an annulus.
+Furthermore, if $\carte$ is non-decreasing, then so is $\carte'$. \end{lemma} \begin{proof} As in the proof of Lemma \ref{lem:first-cut-map}, we first prove that $\carte'$ is a map.
+We have to check that the faces are homeomorphic to disks.
+When removing the black vertex, at step 2, we may have connected two faces together, or may have connected a face to itself, thus creating a ``face'' homeomorphic to an annulus.
 However, when we cut the map, at step 3, we recover one or two faces homeomorphic to disks.
 Thus, $\carte'$ is a map.